 a way that you can engage others in anti-racism learning;

 includes accurate information, strategies, responses you can expect, and suggestions for further learning;

 is an incremental part of the process that YOU must engage in before sharing with others in order for you to be more effective and to minimize risk to others;

 cannot be used effectively in isolation or without appropriate context.

 Minimizing Risks to You and Others

-We are grateful for your genuine interest in engaging in this important work.
-We trust that you do not wish to harm others (or yourself) throughout this process.
-As we have already stressed, self-reflection and self-learning are imperative in anti-racism work, particularly for those who hold a position of authority.
+Throughout this resource we share our own experiences (our mistakes and what we’ve learned), to support you in creating a supportive, collaborative anti-racism learning experience (See Risks for more information).
 Through the structuring of this site, we seek to minimize potential risks to you and your learning colleagues by encouraging deep learning and reflection before engaging with our Learning Actions.
 By following the path we have set out for you on our homepage, you will become an effective anti-racism learner/facilitator.